Don't give up quite just yet

 Each frequency has smaller bands within it.
 These are called channels.
 The 2.4 GHz frequency has 11 channels on average, while 5 GHz has 45 channels.

 Ideally, you want to be on a channel that nobody else is on.
+You can use free Wifi scanner software to detect the channels other networks are using around you.

 This can be tough for those using 2.4 GHz since there are fewer options to choose from.
 Some routers have a feature that automatically selects the ideal channel for you.
 But you can select one channel manually and stay there indefinitely.